yanis-trn/Active_losses_Swissgrid/README.md

 - loading of the data
 - preprocessing of the data and addition of useful features (time, date, holidays, cyclical_features, lag features)
 - finetuning ElasticNet model
-- visualizing of predictions over test data
+- training of the model and visualization of predictions over test data
 - training model on entire dataset with best hyperparameters and saving it for later use

 ## Installation